MicrosoftDocs/windows-dev-docs/windows-apps-src/dotnet-native/migrating-your-windows-store-app-to-net-native.md

 ---
 # Migrate Your Windows 8.x App to .NET Native

 .NET Native provides static compilation of apps in the Microsoft Store or on the developer's computer.
 This differs from the dynamic compilation performed for Windows 8.x apps (also previously called Microsoft Store apps) by the just-in-time (JIT) compiler or the [Native Image Generator (Ngen.exe)](/dotnet/framework/tools/ngen-exe-native-image-generator) on the device.
-Despite the differences, .NET Native tries to maintain compatibility with [.NET for Microsoft Store apps](/previous-versions/windows/apps/br230302(v=vs.140)).
+Despite the differences, .NET Native tries to maintain compatibility with [.NET for Windows 8.x apps](/previous-versions/windows/apps/br230302(v=vs.140)).
 For the most part, things that work on the .NET for Windows 8.x apps also work with .NET Native.
 However, in some cases, you may encounter behavioral changes.
 This document discusses these differences between the standard .NET for Windows 8.x apps and .NET Native in the following areas:

 - [General runtime differences](#Runtime)